 Deanna joined Newton Timing & Race Services in 2010.
 Her primary job is working as a Patient Navigator in a cancer center in Clarkston, Michigan.
 In her spare time she loves to run, bike, walk her dogs, resale shop, and watch movies.
 In 2012 Deanna started a race event management company, High Five Races.

 Vaughn retired from The Flint Journal after 27 years as a sales and marketing professional and is currently a Burton, Michigan City Councilman.
 A 30 year Crim runner preparing for his 31st Crim, Vaughn also enjoys cycling and promoting running in the community as the Co-race Director for the City of Burton Memorial Day 5k Run & Walk.

-Bill has been involved in the Flint, Michigan area running scene as a participant in races, an employee at Bauman’s Running & Walking Shop and as a sports writer at The Flint Journal.
-One of his main duties at The Journal was providing lead coverage of the Crim Festival of Races from 1991-2011.
-No longer covering the Crim has allowed Bill to actually run the 10-mile race.
+Bill has been involved in the Flint, Michigan area running scene in various capacities.
+He’s been a runner, worked at Bauman’s Running & Walking Shop, covered the Crim Festival of Races for The Flint Journal from 1991-2011 and has timed races for Newton Timing & Race Services since 2015.
+Bill enjoys the vibe of being at a race, either as a participant or a timer.
+He is a sports writer for the Livingston Daily Press & Argus in Howell.
 His favorite annual races are the Crim and the Bayshore Marathon.
 He has also run the Boston Marathon twice.
-Bill has dabbled in triathlons since 2013.
-He is a 1981 graduate of Linden High School where he ran cross country and track as a senior and was a goaltender on the hockey team his final two years.
+Bill is a 1981 graduate of Linden High School where he ran cross country and track as a senior and was a goaltender on the hockey team his final two years.